- Scholarship and Loan Repayment Programs

 The NURSE Corps Scholarship Program is a federal program targeted to nursing students enrolled in diploma, associate, baccalaureate or graduate nursing programs.
-The scholarship will cover tuition, required fees, reasonable education costs and provides a monthly stipend.
-Upon completion of their nursing training scholarship recipients will be expected to serve a minimum 2-year service commitment at a Critical Shortage Facility in a high need HPSA.
+The scholarship will cover tuition, required fees, and reasonable education costs and provides a monthly stipend.
+Upon completion of their nursing training scholarship, recipients will be expected to serve a minimum two-year service commitment at a Critical Shortage Facility in a high-need HPSA.

 NURSE Corps Loan Repayment Program

-The NURSE Corps Loan Repayment Program is a federal program targeted to bachelor's or master's degree trained nurses employed as an RN.
-In order to receive an award nurses must work in a Critical Shortage Facility for nursing that?s located in a HPSA.
+The NURSE Corps Loan Repayment Program is a federal program targeted to bachelor's or master's degree trained nurses employed as registered nurses.
+In order to receive an award, nurses must work in a Critical Shortage Facility for nursing that's located in a HPSA.